ttaubert/octoblog/source/_posts/2014-11-15-the-sad-state-of-tls-session-ticket-implementations.markdown

 tickets for you.

-[Twitter wrote a great post](https://blog.twitter.com/2013/forward-secrecy-at-twitter) about how they manage multiple web frontends and distribute session ticket keys securely to each of their machines.
-I suggest to read that if you are planning to have a similar setup and support session tickets to improve response times.
+[Twitter wrote a great post](https://blog.twitter.com/2013/forward-secrecy-at-twitter) about how they manage multiple web front-ends and distribute session ticket keys securely to each of their machines.
+I suggest reading that if you are planning to have a similar setup and support session tickets to improve response times.

 Keep in mind though that Twitter had to write their own web server to handle forward secrecy in combination with session tickets properly and this might not